 - Providing essential medicines and medication for diseases including diabetes, hypertension, and asthma.

 - Assisting with psychosocial support to affected communities.

 Extremely heavy rains in lower Shire River districts of Chikwawa and Nsanje, in Malawi’s far south, has been compounded by further rains from Cyclone Idai.
-The Makhanga and Nsanje districts are the worst affected, with 14 of Malawi’s 28 districts experiencing severe flooding.
+The Makhanga and Nsanje districts were the worst affected, with 14 of Malawi’s 28 districts experiencing severe flooding.

 - Flooding affected the majority of Nsanje district, in southern Malawi; rains have now largely stopped and access to the flooded areas is improving.